arundac23/ML_Zoomcamp_2022/05_deployment/Deployment_week5_notes.md

 All the requests and responses  in flask must be in JSON files, which are quite similar to Python dictionaries.
 The `gunicorn` library helps us to prepare a model to be launched in production.
 Note: This gunicorn will work on WSL environment.
 Waitress need to be used for windows machine.

-## Enforce reproducibility with virtual environments
+## Creating python virtual environments

 `pipenv` is used to create virtual environments on which model is developed,tested and deployed that application.This is helpful to manage software level dependencies.
-It allows to install specific versions that used for each software library in order to reproduce the consistent results.
+It allows to install specific versions of software libraries in order to reproduce the consistent results.

 ## Deploy the model with containers